 History of Australian Antarctic stations

-Australia established its first stations in the subantarctic at Heard Island in December 1947 and Macquarie Island a few months later in March 1948.
+In December 1947, Australia established its first station in the sub-Antarctic at Heard Island followed by Macquarie Island a few months later in March 1948.

-Australia established the first permanent base on the Antarctic continent at Mawson in 1954, which now enjoys the reputation of being the longest continuously operating station in Antarctica.
+Australia established its first permanent base on the Antarctic continent at Mawson in 1954.
+Mawson station is now the longest continuously operating station in Antarctica.

 In 1957, Davis was established by Australia to conduct scientific activities during the International Geophysical Year (IGY).